How to Import Meter Work Order Triggers

 f4rKODEYsy

-This is the 10-character unique ID of the actual meter that this meter work order trigger is assigned to
+This is the 10-character unique ID of the actual meter of this meter work order trigger

 • TIP: You can export your existing meters to find the Meter ID in Column A of that file.